mindspore-ai/docs/docs/mindformers/docs/source_en/quick_start/source_code_start.md

 3. Data Preprocessing

-    The following command needs to be executed in the MindFormers root directory:
+    The following command needs to be executed in the MindFormers root directory, and replaces {path} with the local path below.

     1. Execute [mindformers/tools/dataset_preprocess/llama/alpaca_converter.py](https://gitee.com/mindspore/mindformers/blob/dev/mindformers/tools/dataset_preprocess/llama/alpaca_converter.py), and use the fastchat tool to add prompt templates to convert the raw dataset into a multi-round conversation format.